Henrik Stenson: PGA Tour

-2017

 In August 2017, Stenson broke the aggregate scoring record at the Wyndham Championship (258), en route to winning the tournament by one stroke over Ollie Schniederjans.

-2018

 At the 2018 Masters Tournament, Stenson finished tied for fifth place after 4 even rounds of 69, 70, 70 and 70 with total score −9.
 This result meant that he has managed to finish in the top 5 at all four major championships in his career.
 He also finished tied for sixth at the U.S. Open.
 He did not win any tournaments in an otherwise up-and-down year in which he faced several nagging injuries.
 However, Stenson rebounded with one of the finest performances of his career at the 2018 Ryder Cup.
 He went 3–0–0 in his matches to join Francesco Molinari as the only players in the combined 24-man field to finish the event undefeated and untied.
 In the Sunday singles matches of the event, Stenson defeated Bubba Watson 5 & 4 with six birdies and no bogey through fourteen holes, and tied Tony Finau with best score relative to par at 6-under.

 Being plagued by elbow injury during the 2018 season, Stenson underwent a minor procedure on his elbow, causing him to miss WGC-HSBC Champions.
 In 2018, he managed to lead the PGA Tour in both driving accuracy and greens in regulation.
 It was for the first time someone has led the PGA Tour in both these stats since Calvin Peete did it for three straight seasons in 1981, 1982 and 1983.

-2019

 In December 2019, Stenson won the Hero World Challenge by one stroke over Jon Rahm.
 It was his first tournament win in more than two years.

-2022

 On 15 March, Stenson was announced as the 2023 European Ryder Cup captain.
 In June, he finished tied-second and tied best male player at the Volvo Car Scandinavian Mixed, a mixed tournament with men and women playing from different tees, nine strokes behind winner Linn Grant, who became the first female winner on the European Tour.

+LIV Golf Series

 In July, it was confirmed that Stenson had been removed from his position as European Ryder Cup captain, due to his imminent signing with LIV Golf.

 In his first appearance in the LIV Golf Invitational Series at Bedminster he won by two strokes from Dustin Johnson and Matthew Wolff.

-On 22 September 2022, the Swedish Golf Association announced it was ending its partnership with Henrik Stenson, because of his relations with LIV Golf.
+On 22 September 2022, the Swedish Golf Federation announced it was ending its partnership with Henrik Stenson, because of his relations with LIV Golf.

+In May, it was announced that Stenson had resigned his membership of the European Tour, having been subject to multiple fines and suspension from the tour for playing without a conflicting event release.